 The Computer Network and System Administration graduate program has different core-course and admissions requirements and is thus a separate program.
 Below are the minimum admissions requirements for the CNSA MS degree program:

 - Required Degrees: To be admitted to the Department of Computer Science as a CNSA graduate student, you should have an undergraduate or graduate degree in Computer Science or related field from an accredited university.
-If you are a current FSU student, the CNSA major is the option that was setup for BA in Computer Science and BS in Computer Criminology undergraduates to matriculate towards.
+If you are a current FSU student, the CNSA major is the option that was setup for BA in Computer Science and BS in Cyber Criminology undergraduates to matriculate towards.
 Students without an undergraduate degree in CS will be required to complete undergraduate prerequisites not on their undergraduate transcript before graduating with a graduate degree in CS.
 Students without a prior undergraduate or graduate degree in computer science should have at least 18 semester hours of credit in upper level undergraduate computer courses to be considered competitive for admissions.
 Here is the list of Undergraduate Prerequisites for the MS CNSA Degree Program.

 - GRE Scores:The minimum GRE scores required for admission are a 142 on the verbal section and a 150 on the quantitative section.
 For the old scoring system, the minimum GRE score required for admission is 1100 (Verbal and Quantitative combined) with a minimum of 650 on the Quantitative.

 - TOEFL Scores: The minimum required score on the IBTOEFL for admission consideration is 80 (213 computer-based, 550 paper-based).
 However, the Computer Science Department considers a score of 100-105 competitive, especially when students are seeking assistantships.
 The ability to lecture in English will be a major consideration in the selection of students for Teaching Assistantships.